catalyst-cloud/catalystcloud-docs/source/kubernetes/access.rst

 Retaining the loadbalancer floating IP address
 ==============================================

-There may be occasions, such as exisitng DNS entries for example, where it is desireable to retain the floating IP that has been assigned to a loadbalancer that is assigned to a Kubernetes service.
+There may be occasions, such as existing DNS entries for example, where it is desirable to retain the floating IP that has been assigned to a loadbalancer that is assigned to a Kubernetes service.

 To do this we can add the following annotation to our service manifest.